MustardOS/internal/init/MUOS/retroarch/overlays/mugwomp93/gb/Perfect DMG-EX README (Updated 2025-03-12).txt

    Video Shaders ON

-Pixellate seems to look the best of the included shaders in terms of pixel evenness.
+Pixellate and pixel_aa seem to look the best of the included shaders in terms of pixel evenness, but may cause slowdown in more demanding games.
+Sharp-shimmerless isn't quite as good but has less of a performance hit.

-   Shader #0: interpolation > shaders > pixellate.glsl (with linear filter and default scale)
+   Shader #0: interpolation > shaders > pixellate.glsl

+   OR

+   Shader #0: pixel-art-scaling > shaders > pixel_aa.glsl

+   OR

+   Shader #0: shimmerless > shaders > sharp-shimmerless.glsl

+For all of the above:

+   Shader #0 Filter: Linear

+   Shader #0 Scale: Default OR 1X

    Apply Changes